Corporate and nonprofit partnerships predicted to soar in 2021

 The research report entitled ‘The Conscious Consumer era arrives.
 Finally’ reveals that almost half of Australians feel let down by corporates who are failing to meet their societal obligations, and 2 in 3 Australians believe that corporates should be doing more to solve societal problems in tough times.

-“During COVID consumers have reflected on the kind of world they want to live in, and realised that the most powerful weapons they have to create positive social change are their voices (through petitioning and campaigning
+“During COVID consumers have reflected on the kind of world they want to live in, and realised that the most powerful weapons they have to create positive social change are their voices (through petitioning and campaigning on social media), and their wallets,” says Hailey Cavill-Jaspers, author of the report.

 Almost half of Australians say they will switch from their normal brand to another brand if it supports a charity, and in the past year, one-third of Australians have actively boycotted a company or brand with a poor record of social responsibility.